-Answer: The Bible is silent on the issue of spousal abuse as a reason for divorce, although it is obvious that God expects us to love one another and to submit to one another in love (John 13:34; Ephesians 5:21).
+Answer: The Bible is silent on the issue of spousal abuse as a reason for divorce, although it is obvious what God expects a marriage to look like (Ephesians 5:22–33), and abuse is contrary to everything godly.
 Physical violence against a spouse is immoral and should not be tolerated by anyone.
 No one should remain in an unsafe environment, whether it involves a family member, friend, employer, caregiver, or stranger.
-Physical abuse is also against the law, and the authorities should be the first ones contacted if this occurs.
+Physical abuse is also against the law, and civil authorities should be the first ones contacted if abuse occurs.

-A spouse who is being abused should seek a safe place.
-If there are children involved, they should be protected and removed from the situation immediately.
-There is nothing in the Bible to indicate that separation (not divorce) in this instance would be wrong.
-Although friends and family may suggest divorce, unless there is infidelity involved, the Bible only allows for separation.
+A spouse who is being abused should immediately seek a safe place.
+If there are children involved, they should also be protected and removed from the situation.
+There is nothing unbiblical about separating from an abuser; in fact, it is morally right to protect oneself and one’s children.

-Once a separation has been enforced, the abuser has the responsibility to seek help.
+Once separation has been established, the abuser has the responsibility to seek help.
 First and foremost, he should seek God.
 “For everyone who asks, receives.
 Everyone who seeks, finds.
 And the door is opened to everyone who knocks” (Matthew 7:8).
-No one has more power to heal individuals and relationships than God.
+God has power to heal individuals and relationships.
 He must be the Lord of our lives, the Master of our assets, and the Head of our households.
-Psychological aid and legal limitations on an abuser are also appropriate and important to his or her process of change.
+Psychological aid and legal limitations (restraining orders) on an abuser are also appropriate, and such tools are important to his or her process of change.